|2004 RICHARD POLLOCK||2005 - No Entrant|

 The Miss Show Girl Competition commenced in 1975 as a suggestion by the Royal Agricultural Society.

-The Waroona entrant on six occasions has represented the South West Zone of Agricultural Societies.
+The Waroona entrant on five occasions has represented the South West Zone of Agricultural Societies.

 *Those entrants who have represented the South West Zone are shown with an asterisk alongside their name.